Transfers

 Assets

 Transfers only include library assets.
 Run-scoped and conversation-scoped assets are excluded.
-Asset binaries are included in the package.
+Asset binaries are included as base64 content inside each asset transfer JSON file.
+When an imported asset specifies a folder name, the existing folder with that name is used or a new folder is created.

 Program Setup